Disability Support Services

 • The Family Educational Rights and Privacy Act of 1974 (FERPA) and the Americans with Disabilities Act (ADA) do not allow faculty or others access to disability-related information (e.g. diagnosis, medications).

-• We will not share a student’s diagnostic or medical information with College faculty or staff without the student’s consent.
-The Accommodations Specialist will confirm registration and approved accommodations on a need-to-know basis.
+• We will not share a student’s diagnostic or medical information with college faculty or staff without the student’s consent.
+DSS staff may confirm registration with the department and share information regarding a student's approved accommodations on a need-to-know basis.

 • We will not disclose any student’s medical or registration information to an employer or other outside organization without the student’s permission.